nandbyte/abridge-backend/README.md

 ```
 cd deployment
-source /venv/bin/activate
-pip/pip3 -r install requirements.txt
+pip3 -r install requirements.txt
 flask run
 ```

-The api will be running on localhost:5000/predict.
+The api will be running on localhost:5000/predict. <br />
 Tested on Ubuntu 20.04 LTS.